o365hq/o365hq.com/content/blog/Microsoft Teams Security and Compliance.md

 Advanced Threat Protection (ATP) allows you to keep your users secure from malicious software hidden in files, including files stored in OneDrive or SharePoint.
-While Microsoft Exchange Online Protection (EOP) offers basic protection against most phish, ATP Anti -- phishing policies provide advanced protection from other phishing attacks, like domain and user impersonations.
+While Microsoft Exchange Online Protection (EOP) offers basic protection against most phishing, ATP Anti -- phishing policies provide advanced protection from other phishing attacks, like domain and user impersonations.